puphime/rekibots/README.md

 Mastodon bots based on Ananas (https://github.com/chr-1x/ananas)

 Prerequisites: python 3, ananas with prereqs (from pypi), pybooru with prereqs (from pypi), sqlite 3

 ## General information

 ### Image bot
-Posts images from safebooru (or other - to be implemented) on a schedule based on tags with tag filters.
+Builds a local database and posts images from any Danbooru compatible image board on a schedule, based on tag searches, with tag filters.

 ### Alt text reminder bot
 Reminds followers gently that they forgot to add alt text to their media.